dmaier-couchbase/cbl-pub-sub/README.md

 ## Subscriber

 The subscriber uses a local CouchbaseLite database 'messages-in'.
 This database has a pull replication from SyncGateway set up.
 The used synchronization channel is again 'messages'.
-Before a subscriber can receive messages, it needs to subsribe to the channel by sending a subscription document for this channel.
+Before a subscriber can receive messages, it needs to subscribe to the channel by sending a subscription document for this channel.
 A ChangeListener was attached to the database in order to vizualize the received messages better.